-NFSA is responsible for the control of pesticides residues and contaminates in imports, CAPQ remains the authority managing the exports and determining the acceptable residue levels.
-CAPQ, will continue testing for residues in exports, until NFSA takes full charge of exports.
+NFSA is responsible for the control of pesticides residues and contaminates in imports.
+CAPQ remains the authority managing exports and the determinization of the acceptable residue levels.
+CAPQ will continue testing for residues in exports until NFSA takes charge of exports.